 Baby Bottle Brush: If you are frequently bottle-feeding your baby, you will want a quality bottle brush.

 Baby Bottle Drying Rack: This item is not essential, but if you are primarily bottle feeding, then owning a drying rack can make the cleaning task more manageable.
 As of right now, I don’t own a baby drying rack but I linked the one that I want to eventually purchase!
-I think it’s super adorable.
+I think it’s super adorable, and I’ve seen it at several friends’ homes.

 TOYS & PLAY: